USC-ACTLab/crazyswarm/README.md

   * All msg/srv files similar to before (updated to follow the new style guide)

 * py_crazyswarm2
-  * Former Python API (currently: very limited; physical flight only)
+  * Former Python API (not all functions are ported)
 * crazyswarm2_examples
   * Former example scripts (currently: only hello_world, nice_hover, figure8)
 * Standalone tracking package, see https://github.com/IMRCLab/motion_capture_tracking/tree/ros2